 The new Profile Report about Kentucky’s 2015 high School Graduates from the ACT, Inc. along with earlier reports from 2014 and 2013 provide data to create a series of graphs that explore the achievement gaps between Kentucky’s whites and blacks.
 These cover a period where the results have been consistently reported as an average of scores for students who took the ACT in the standard time allowed plus scores for students who got extra time but still could have scores reported to colleges.

 Here is how this looks (Note: the first five graphs are for all students, public, private and home school combined.
 The last graph looks at public school only data).

 In ACT English, the white minus black score gap was slightly reduced between 2013 and 2014, but the new results show all that improvement and more was lost and the gap is now the largest ever for the past three years.
 Also, white scores have increased more than those for blacks.
 By the way, that 2015 score for blacks of 15.5 is associated with a college readiness rate for English of only 32 percent.

-Click the “Read more” link to find out what really happened.
+Click the “Read more” link to see the rest of the graphs.